 Sand – too fine, over extracted

-It is helpful to understand a little HOW do we taste.
+It is helpful to understand a little of HOW we taste.

 There are over 5,000 taste buds located within our mouth, each with different receptors: bitter, sweet, salt, acidity and umami.
 When we taste coffee the bitterness, sourness and sweetness combine with the aroma notes to give us the coffee flavours we know and love.
-Whilst the tongue itself is rather blunt only detecting specific tastes, our noses allow us to detect the myriad of nuances which helps makes everything we eat and drink distinguishable.
+Whilst the tongue itself is rather blunt, only detecting specific tastes, our noses allow us to detect the myriad of nuances which help make everything we eat and drink distinguishable.
 If any of these receptors are over stimulated it can be pretty unpleasant.
-In coffee we are looking for balance of flavours, coupled with a rich mouthfeel (body) and complexity resulting in an all round delicious experience.
+In coffee we are looking for a balance of flavours, coupled with a rich mouthfeel (body) and complexity, resulting in an all round delicious experience.

 With the right grind you are well on the way to brewing delicious coffee wherever you are.